-I am semi-retired from a professional career in the field of blindness and visual impairment spanning more than 40 years and also a “retired” athlete (wrestler and long distance runner).
+I am semi-retired from a professional career in the field of blindness and visual impairment spanning more than 45 years.
+I am also a “retired” athlete (wrestler and long distance runner).
 I love movies, sports, reading, writing, and music, including dabbling in guitar.
-I am interested in enhancing the success of blind persons who wish to work and live fully in society.
-Recently, I received the Steven Garff Marriott Award for lifetime achievement from the American Foundation for the Blind.
+My current work interest is the development of blindness professionals.
+I am a recipient of the American Foundation for the Blind’s Steven Garff Marriott Award for lifetime achievement.
+I have written three books, a memoir, a sci-fi novella, and an essay collection.

 In my dystopian novella, Vision Dreams: A Parable, I, a self-described “Trekor” and “secular humanist”, show the extremes to which societies (and individuals) will go if sufficiently frightened (especially if science and technology permit it) in order to achieve, if not happiness, then at least relief from tyranny.